keboola/connection-docs/extractors/communication/intercom/index.md

 ### conversations_customers

-List of customers (users or leads) involved in a conversation.
+This table lists all customers (users or leads) involved in each conversation.

 | Column | Description |
 | `type` | `user` or `conversation` (lead) |